 The table below summarises the maturity profile of the QNB Group's financial liabilities based on contractual undiscounted repayment obligations.
-Repayments which are subject to notice are treated as if notice were to be given immediately.
-However, the QNB Group expects that customers will not request repayment before the contractual repayment date.
+Repayments which are subject to notice are treated as if

 The QNB Group maintains a portfolio of highly marketable and diverse assets that can be easily liquidated in the event of an unforeseen interruption to cash flow.
 The QNB Group maintains statutory reserves with the QCB and other Central Banks.
 Liquidity is assessed and managed using a variety of stressed scenarios applicable to the QNB Group.